raandree/WorkshopGitDemo1/README.md

 # WorkshopGitDemo1

-This repo is for demoing basic git features.
+This repo is for demoing basic git features and some more stuff.